sinicization/postman-docs/src/pages/docs/running-collections/using-newman-cli/integration-with-jenkins.md

 * [Troubleshooting](#troubleshooting)
 * [Configure frequency of runs](#configure-frequency-of-runs)

-**Note:** This walkthrough uses Ubuntu as a target OS, as in most cases your CI server will be running on a remote Linux machine.
+**注意:** This walkthrough uses Ubuntu as a target OS, as in most cases your CI server will be running on a remote Linux machine.

 ## Installation